bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NominalHeight_0ZM6gGT814qRBtBvJJdu5X/Documentation.md

-Specifies the nominal height of the compartment
+Specifies the nominal height of the compartment.